yash-yp/GSoC-21-Microtasks/Microtask-3/README.md

 ## Files

 - The markdown files used to test the process of report generation are taken from [wg-value](https://github.com/chaoss/wg-value).
-No changes have been made to the metric markdown files.

     - [Project Popularity](https://github.com/chaoss/wg-value/blob/master/focus-areas/communal-value/project-popularity.md)
     - [Project Velocity](https://github.com/chaoss/wg-value/blob/master/focus-areas/communal-value/project-velocity.md)
+- Edits made: Fixed capitalizations and incorrect line spacing.
 - A folder ['images'](images) was created to store the images required for the proper display of these files.
 - A PDF file [front-matter.pdf](front-matter.pdf) has been used to incorporate the cover page and list of contributors.
 The file was exported as PDF from [here](https://drive.google.com/file/d/1xoWpNPO95n2V1l4rWS7pIHfoQiAUPtcl/view?usp=sharing).
 - Additionally, another markdown file [test.md](test.md) was created to showcase the styling of code and tables.